 Health Impact News Editor

-We are in the thick of the flu season, and news reports show that several places in the U.S. and Canada are experiencing outbreaks of illnesses due to the H1N1 virus, including some deaths.
+During the last flu season, news reports showed that several places in the U.S. and Canada were experiencing outbreaks of illnesses due to the H1N1 virus, including some deaths.

-In the report below, the tragic story is told of a 5-year-old boy who died from the H1N1 virus in Oregon just after Christmas, even though he and his siblings had received the flu vaccine in November.
+In the report below, the tragic story is told of a 5-year-old boy who died from the H1N1 virus in Oregon, even though he and his siblings had received the flu vaccine more than a month earlier.

 I applaud Fox 12 in Oregon for interviewing Calandra Burgess and publishing her testimony that her son died from H1N1 even though he received this year’s flu vaccine.
-I have researched about a dozen or more stories reporting deaths and outbreaks of the H1N1 flu virus all across America, but in most cases these stories do not report whether or not those dying from H1N1 have received the flu vaccine.
-Even in other stories reporting the death of the Burgess boy in Oregon, the fact that he was vaccinated with the flu vaccine is not mentioned.
-(UPDATE Friday Jan.
-10: Woman in West Virginia dies from H1N1 after receiving the flu shot.
-UPDATE Feb.
-8: Cape woman dies from flu)
+I researched may stories reporting deaths and outbreaks of the H1N1 flu virus all across America last flu season, but in most cases these stories do not report whether or not those dying from H1N1 have received the flu vaccine.
+Here are a couple that did:

-In almost every story regarding the H1N1 flu outbreaks, the public is urged to get this year’s flu vaccine as the best protection against the H1N1 virus.
-This year’s flu vaccine, as in past years since 2009, contains the H1N1 strain.
+In almost every story regarding the H1N1 flu outbreaks, the public is urged to get the annual flu vaccine as the best protection against the H1N1 virus.
+Every year’s annual flu vaccine since 2009 contains the H1N1 strain.

 However, is the public being told the whole story regarding H1N1 and the flu vaccine?
 As the tragic story above illustrates, the flu vaccine, at the very least, is no guarantee that it will protect you from H1N1.
-There were over 140 million doses of the flu vaccine produced this year, and reports show that vaccination rates are high, and yet we are seeing the largest outbreak of the H1N1 virus since 2009.
+There were over 140 million doses of the flu vaccine produced last year, and reports show that vaccination rates are high, and yet we saw the largest outbreak of the H1N1 virus since 2009.